ericmaxwell2003/PromoAndroid/README.md

 Create and startup an emulator for a Nexus 6P w/ API Level 23.  **(This must happen before running connectedAndroidTests).**
 Please run the tests with the emulator in Portrait mode.
-I have not written tests that account for landscape mode and therefore some views may be scrolled off screen otherwise and fail the test.
+I have not written tests that account for landscape mode and therefore some views may be scrolled off screen and fail the test.
 In a production app, I would spend a lot more time cross testing across various device sizes and orientations.

 Tests aside, this app should work fairly well on different physical devices and orientations.